"A Stressful Story"

 DR. T AND THE WOMEN is a stress-filled movie that is very wearying to watch.
 There are a few funny plot elements, but they are sadly consumed by a poorly written story.
 There are many amusing events spliced together, some for shock value.
 Some of the amusing elements are spliced together for shock value, a trait that can be found in many of Altman’s other movies.
 It is this quality of storytelling that makes this movie’s supposed ironic ending uncanny.
 Even with a fairly well-known entourage of acting talent, this movie suffers due to its strong foul language, nudity and sexual content.

+DR. T AND THE WOMEN stars Richard Gere as a gynecologist with many contrasting women in his life, not to mention their contrasting problems as well.
+These women range from patients to relatives, to romantic interests.
+They are portrayed by Helen Hunt, Shelley Long, Farrah Fawcett, Laura Dern, Liv Tyler, and many other well-known actresses.
+When his wife suffers a mental breakdown from a disorder that supposedly only affects upper-class women, Dr. Travis finds himself attracted to another woman and harried by the other women in his life, including his patients and his two daughters.
+The story leads to a menagerie of “bad day’ events that only get worse.
 Although this movie is packed full of stars and directed by acclaimed filmmaker Robert Altman, DR. T AND THE WOMEN shines little.
 Filled with implied adultery, a lesbian affair, foul language, nudity, and other elements, this comedy takes a funny, unique concept and turns it into a bland, poorly written story.
 It is a stress-filled movie that is very wearying to watch.
 Some of the amusing elements are spliced together for shock value, a trait that can be found in many of Altman’s other movies.